tarikalim/NER/README.md

 # Named Entity Recognition (NER) using BERT

-This project trains a **BERT model** for Named Entity Recognition (NER) using a dataset generated in NLP lecture project 1.
+This project provide a pipeline for train and use **BERT model** for Named Entity Recognition (NER) using a dataset generated in NLP class project1.

 ---